Yaregaldt/team-Profile-generator/README.md

   View link here - [Screencastify-Record](https://drive.google.com/file/d/1u-YH6yMH8ZJA38kH7rXKzWsgiMPKEdMJ/view?usp=sharing)

   ## License
-  This project is license under MIT
+  This project is licensed under MIT

   ## Contributing
   When contributing to this repository, please first discuss the change you wish to make via issue, email, or any other method with the owner of this repository before making a change.